(Purchase links to external sites may earn commissions for the Publisher)

 We’re used to assuming that politics stop at the classroom door.
 Those days are over.

 Are your kids being indoctrinated in school?

 Unfortunately, it’s increasingly likely.
-From “social justice” to identity politics, from advocacy and activism campaigns to planned “action weeks,” teachers and schools nationwide are abandoning neutrality in the classroom, embracing political agendas and partisan aims, and expecting students to get on board.
+From “social justice” to critical race theory, and from advocacy and activism campaigns to planned “action weeks,” teachers and schools nationwide are abandoning neutrality in the classroom, embracing political agendas and partisan aims, and expecting students to get on board.

 Meanwhile, students with doubts or misgivings decline to voice objections due to fears of lowered grades, impacted college recommendation letters, social ostracism, “cancellation,” public shaming, ridicule, and other formal and informal means of “correcting” them and making them toe the ideological line.

 Is this what we want for our kids?
 Will this kind of “education” produce able citizens or independent thinkers capable of self-government?